accordproject/cicero-docs/docs/tutorial_001.rst

 Download the Template
 ^^^^^^^^^^^^^^^^^^^^^^

-You can either [download the latest release archive](https://github.com/accordproject/cicero-template-library/releases) or if you have ``git`` installed simply ``git clone`` the repository::
+You can either `download the latest release archive`_ or if you have ``git`` installed simply ``git clone`` the repository::

     git clone https://github.com/accordproject/cicero-template-library

+ .. _`download the latest release archive`: https://github.com/accordproject/cicero-template-library/releases

 Parse
 ^^^^^^